Trespass could mean fines, probation – and even time in jail.

 Criminal trespassing in the third degree is a class 3 misdemeanor.

 Imprisonment: No more than 30 days in jail.

 Keep an eye out for those small signs you see on fences or walls that say “Keep Out,” or “No Trespassing.”
 However, if you happened to overlook those signs and have been arrested for one of the criminal trespassing charges listed above, contact the experienced defense team at JacksonWhite Law.

-Jeremy can help you explore all your legal options, possible defenses and work to reduce your charges and penalties.
+Our team can help you explore all your legal options, possible defenses and work to reduce your charges and penalties.